Graduate Student Teaching Training and Guidelines

 Many programs and departments provide most of this kind of training during the semester that accompanies the actual teaching.
 However, departments should also provide some preliminary training before teaching begins.

-Teaching Fellows Who Hold Discussion Sessions
+Teaching Assistants Who Hold Discussion Sessions

-Teaching Fellows who assist in discussion sessions and grading should be given preparatory sessions to review the course syllabus, grading expectations, and specific duties within the course.
+Teaching Assistants who assist in discussion sessions and grading should be given preparatory sessions to review the course syllabus, grading expectations, and specific duties within the course.
 Discussion leaders should be given precise instructions for and practice with leading class discussions.
 Written guidelines are helpful for introduction and reference, but are best augmented with training tailored to individual courses and situations, and accompanied by in-person meetings individually or within workshops.

 During the Term(s) of Teaching